Payment, taxes & PMI

 Validation Checklist

-In high-rate environments, renting often results in a higher net worth due to the opportunity cost of the down payment.
-Run your scenario through the Rent vs. Buy Simulator to ensure this debt is the right move for your 10-year plan.
+In high-rate environments, renting can yield a higher net worth over 10 years due to the opportunity cost of the down payment and closing costs.
+Use our Rent vs. Buy Calculator to compare your scenario.

 Mortgage Cost FAQ